cafekora/cafekora.github.io/pages/music/videos.md

 permalink: "/music/videos/"

 ---
-Of course, it's easy to use the search function on YouTube or Vimeo.
-This page is simply a curated list of some of the finest kora videos.
+Our selection of some of the best kora videos on the internet.

 <div class="row">